Isostasy with Love: I Elastic equilibrium: Introduction

-If the shell is thick, there is some freedom in choosing boundary conditions.
+If the shell is thick, there is more freedom in choosing boundary conditions.
 Stress must indeed be minimized over a subset of all possible configurations which can be defined in different ways: by imposing the surface shape, by imposing the bottom shape, or by keeping constant a combination of both.
 Thus, minimum stress isostasy (MSI) becomes a one-parameter isostatic family.
 Besides MSI, I discuss an alternative model of elastic isostasy based on a no-deformation constraint \citep{banerdt1982}.
-This model of `zero deflection isostasy' (ZDI) is simpler to formulate than MSI and is mathematically equivalent to stationary dynamic isostasy (see companion paper), and therefore interesting in its own right \citep{beuthe2020a}.
+This model of `zero deflection isostasy' (ZDI) is simpler to formulate than MSI and is mathematically equivalent to stationary dynamic isostasy (see Paper~II), and therefore interesting in its own right.
 Like MSI, it belongs to a one-parameter isostatic family characterized by where the no-deformation constraint is applied.
 I will show here that MSI and ZDI families are dual if the body is incompressible and has a homogeneous shell.
 Thanks to this duality, MSI can be computed exactly from ZDI without evaluating the second stress invariant or partial derivatives of Love numbers.

 The rest of the paper is organized as follows.
 Section~\ref{SectionSurfaceInternalLoading} shows how to express shape and gravity perturbations in terms of deviatoric Love numbers.
 Section~\ref{SectionIsostaticRatios} defines isostatic ratios in terms of Love numbers, without applying yet a specific isostatic prescription.
 Special attention is paid to relations between isostatic ratios in 3-layer models, degree-one isostasy, and the property of $\mu$-invariance which justifies the study of elastic isostasy in the fluid limit.
-Section~\ref{SectionIsostasyWithoutLove} describes in that framework previous approaches not based on Love numbers, namely classical or `naive' isostasy and Dahlen's thin shell isostasy (viscous isostasy is examined in the companion paper).
-Sections~\ref{ElasticIsostasyZDI} and \ref{ElasticIsostasyMSI} are dedicated to zero deflection isostasy and minimum stress isostasy, respectively.
-Mathematica notebooks implementing the analytical formulas for an incompressible body with three homogeneous layers are freely available online \citep{beuthe2020z}.
+Section~\ref{SectionIsostasyWithoutLove} describes in that framework previous approaches not based on Love numbers, namely classical or `naive' isostasy and Dahlen's thin shell isostasy (viscous isostasy is examined in Paper~II).
+Section~\ref{ElasticIsostasyMSI} expounds elastic isostasy, including zero deflection isostasy and minimum stress isostasy.
+Mathematica notebooks and Fortran code implementing the analytical formulas for an incompressible body with three homogeneous layers are freely available online \citep{beuthe2020a}.